jamesbuckett/ckad-bootcamp/04-kubernetes-networking.md

 Notes
 * The default kube-proxy mode for rule-based IP management is `iptables`
 *  The `iptables` mode native method for load distribution is random selection
-* In English - No round robin load balancing for Kubernetes Service it is random selection
+* In English - No round robin load balancing for Kubernetes Service, it is random selection

 Create a Pod